mileweb/docs-content-cdn/docs/portal/identities-and-access/managing-users.md

     <p align=center><img src="/docs/resources/images/identities-and-access/iam-user-info.png" alt="select identity management page" width="400"></p>

-2. With the **Users** tab of the Identity & Access Management page displayed, click the ID of the user you want to edit
+2. With the **Users** tab of the Identity & Access Management page displayed, click the ID of the user you want to edit.
    <br><U>OR </u></br>
    Click the **Actions** menu for the user you want to edit, and then select **Edit**.